pydicom/dicom-validator/doc/source/intro.rst

 **Disclaimer:**
 No guarantees are given for the correctness of the results.
-This is beta-stage software which was mostly developed as a proof of concept.
+This is beta-stage software which was mostly developed as a proof of concept and has some inherent :ref:`limitations <limitations>`.
-Also check the limitations for *validate_iods* described below.

 Installation
 ~~~~~~~~~~~~